Everything You Wanted To Know About MVC and MVP But Were Afraid To Ask

 MVP was popularized by Taligent in this paper on the subject (pdf).
 More recently, Martin Fowler suggested retiring this pattern in favor of two variants: Supervising Controller and Passive View.

 So what’s the diff between MVC and MVP?
-Using WinMerge, here it is!
+Using GitHub, here it is!

 Sorry, bad joke but I couldn’t resist.

 The two patterns are similar in that they both are concerned with separating concerns and they both contain Models and Views.
 Many consider the MVP pattern to simply be a variant of the MVC pattern.
-The key difference is suggested by the problem that the MVP pattern sought to solve with the MVP pattern.
-Who handles the user input?
+The key difference is in how both patterns solve the following question: Who handles the user input?

 With MVC, it’s always the controller’s responsibility to handle mouse and keyboard events.
 With MVP, GUI components themselves initially handle the user’s input, but delegate to the interpretation of that input to the presenter.
 This has often been called “Twisting the Triad”, which refers to rotating the three elements of the MVC triangle and replacing the “C” with “P” in order to get MVP.